 Is Aysgarth falls an easy walk?

-Very, very easy.
+To walk to all the Aysgarth Falls is very very easy.
 There are easy dirt paths alongside the falls, then some field walking, and easy stepping stones, and some tree roots if you go further afield.
 Just be aware, that if you want to get closer up to the middle and lower falls, there are some steps.

 I would say this is a very family friendly walk.